opentable/nice-cache/README.md

 ### Cache#get([type, ] key)

 Gets a value.
 Type is optional.
+Returns `undefined` when a key is not found.

 ### Cache#flushAll()